What Makes a Family

-What Makes a Family is a 2001 American television film directed by Maggie Greenwald and starring Brooke Shields, Cherry Jones, Anne Meara, Al Waxman, and Whoopi Goldberg.
-It was distributed by Lifetime Television.
-The film premiered on the network on January 22, 2001.
+What Makes a Family is a 2001 American drama television film directed by Maggie Greenwald, written by Robert L. Freedman, and starring Brooke Shields, Cherry Jones, Anne Meara, Al Waxman, and Whoopi Goldberg.
+The film premiered on Lifetime on January 22, 2001.

 Plot

 Based on a true story, the film involves a lesbian couple living in Florida who choose to have a child.
-Janine Nielsen (Brooke Shields) and her partner, Sandy Cataldi (Cherry Jones), elect to conceive a baby via artificial insemination with Sandy as the biological mother.
+Janine Nielsen and her partner, Sandy Cataldi, elect to conceive a baby via artificial insemination with Sandy as the biological mother.
 After the birth of their daughter Heather, Sandy is diagnosed with systemic lupus when she collapses at the baby's christening.
 The couple handles the disease for several years until Sandy dies.
-Following her death, Sandy's parents (Anne Meara and Al Waxman) sue to gain custody of the child.
-Addressing moral, legal and ethical issues, Janine's lawyer (Whoopi Goldberg) wins the custody battle after a video tape surfaces in which Sandy expressed her love for both Janine and Heather and her wish for them to stay together.
+Following her death, Sandy's parents sue to gain custody of the child.
+Addressing moral, legal and ethical issues, Janine's lawyer, Terry Harrison, wins the custody battle after a video tape surfaces in which Sandy expressed her love for both Janine and Heather and her wish for them to stay together.